rajen-shres/cobalt/docs/cobalt/reference/payments.rst

 Update a User's Account
 =======================

+:func:`~payments.payments_views.core.update_account`
     You cannot directly change a user's balance except by applying a transaction to their account.
     Transactions should have either Stripe, a user or an organisation as the counterparty.

-:func:`payments.payments_views.core.update_account`

 .. code-block::